 External doors across much of the school building open outwards.
 People with mobility impairment find these doors a barrier to access, because it is difficult if not impossible to open them from a wheelchair.
-In addition, the lack of contract between the doors frame and handle do not assist users with visual impairment.
+In addition, a lack of contrast between the doors frame and handle does not assist users with a visual impairment.